19 November 2018, Glasgow – Scotland’s Sounds stakeholder meeting

 6 September 2016, Inverness – PLUGGED IN : Stakeholder Meeting

 An afternoon meeting for sound collection holders providing opportunities for networking, updates, feedback and discussion.
-The guest case study will focus on the Tobar an Dualchais project.
+The guest case study focused on the Tobar an Dualchais project.